Karma098/AniTalk/README.md

 # AniTalk
--Created two folders
+- Created two folders
-  -Public
+  - Public
-    -Create-react-app initiated for frontend
+    - Create-react-app initiated for frontend
-  -Server
+  - Server
-    -Server createdd and Connected to Database for backend
+    - Server createdd and Connected to Database for backend

 # FrontEnd
 - Created Routes for /register, /chat, /login